 John joined the Economy League as a project manager in the summer of 2016.
 Prior to joining the Economy League, John served as an associate with Rosen Consulting Group, an economic and real estate consulting firm in Berkeley, CA. In that capacity, he conducted research on trends across U.S. metro areas and industries for investors, developers, and nonprofit organizations.
 John also held previous positions in the Boston area with the Boston Redevelopment Authority, Tufts University and The Neighborhood Developers.
 He holds a BA in economics and international relations from Boston University and an MA in Urban and Environmental Policy and Planning from Tufts University.
 John lives with his wife in Conshohocken.

-SENIOR EXECUTIVE FELLOW
+SENIOR EXECUTIVE FELLOWS

 Robert J. Jones, Esq.